[Minor revision–posted 4/14/21 (replaces 9/5/19 edition)]

-REVIEW: This OP will be reviewed in March of even-numbered years by the managing director of Texas Tech Public Broadcasting with substantive revisions presented to the senior vice provost and the provost and senior vice president.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Managing Director of Texas Tech Public Broadcasting with substantive revisions presented to the Senior Vice Provost and the Provost and Senior Vice President.

 1. KTTZ-TV (Channel 5) is an open circuit, non-commercial, educational television station licensed by the Federal Communications Commission to the Board of Regents of Texas Tech University.

 2. The mission of KTTZ-TV, Channel 5, is to provide adult and children's educational programming as well as quality entertainment for the Texas Tech community and for communities in the KTTZ-TV broadcast area.
-To achieve this mission, programming composed of courses carrying academic credit will receive priority, and careful review will be made of enrichment programming.
 Furthermore, the station will strive to:

 a.
 Serve "the public interest, convenience, and necessity" and satisfy all federal regulations relating to its staffing, operation, and funding;